 |https://www.google.com/m8/feeds/gal||Global Address Book|

 Review how to find Google IP address ranges.
-Any one of these IP addresses can be used by GSSMO.
+GWSMO can use any one of these IP addresses.

 - Open a new Internet Explorer window.